 \item Continuum shape and line profiles.
 Differences in continuum or line profiles were quantified via a cross-correlation procedure, progressively modifying one spectrum to match the other and optimizing parameters via $\chi^2$ minimization.
 Initial fits considered only a redshift offset and flux scaling; further refinements allowed independent variations in continuum and emission lines, including wavelength-dependent extinction modeled with a second-degree polynomial.
 Minor deviations consistent with these effects do not indicate a dual AGN.

-\item Narrow absorption lines (NALs).
-NALs provide complementary information for classification (See Sect \ref{sec:NAL}).
+\item Narrow absorption lines.
+Narrow absorption lines provide complementary information for classification (See Sect \ref{sec:NAL}).
 We identify both intrinsic and intervening absorbers.
-Each spectrum is normalized by a locally fitted continuum, and absorber redshifts are measured.
+Each spectrum is normalized by a locally fit continuum, and absorber redshifts are measured.
 For intervening absorbers, a line is considered \emph{common} if present in both components with $\Delta v < 50$ km s$^{-1}$.
 For intrinsic absorbers, we consider differences between the two components to be significant if the absorber centroids differ by $\Delta v > 300\ \mathrm{km\ s^{-1}}$.
-In these cases, gravitational lensing (including differential potential and time-delay effects) cannot produce systematic centroid shifts and they are naturally explained by two distinct sightlines intersecting different absorbing regions (outflows/host-galaxy kinematics).

-\end{itemize} Overall, a system is classified as a lensed AGN if all diagnostics are consistent with the same source (allowing for microlensing and extinction effects), and as a dual AGN if one or more diagnostics show significant differences.
+In these cases, gravitational lensing (including differential potential and time-delay effects) cannot produce systematic centroid shifts and they are naturally explained by two distinct sight lines intersecting different absorbing regions (outflows/host-galaxy kinematics). \end{itemize} Overall, a system is classified as a lensed AGN if all diagnostics are consistent with the same source (allowing for microlensing and extinction effects), and as a dual AGN if one or more diagnostics show significant differences.